Sir-Ian/1004_Mortgage/README.md

 - **appraiser** – Name, firm, contact details, appraised value, signature presence, effective/signature dates, property-status selections, and the company/property addresses lifted directly from the Azure raw fields.
-- **photos** – Front/rear/street/interior photo call-outs with page references so the image inventory is easy to audit.
+- **photos** – Front/rear/street/interior photo call-outs with page references, Azure presence booleans, and document references so the image inventory is easy to audit.
 - **reconciliation** – Appraisal type and indicated values for each approach, plus the effective date captured in the reconciliation section of the 1004.
 - **sales_comparison** – Comparable sales extracted from the grid, with sale price,